 In addition to the educational benefits you’ll receive, the professional development offers another key advantage: it’s a terrific opportunity to network.
 After all, if you are interested in meeting other chiropractors who are committed to helping patients attain their optimal well-being, you’ll likely find them at a professional development event.
 You could meet a potential mentor or find unexpected opportunities to apply your knowledge for the benefit of patients and the community, and one day become a mentor yourself.

 Professional development events are an excellent opportunity to network

 Upcoming Chiropractic Training Workshops, Conferences, and Seminars

 There’s no shortage of ways to sharpen your chiropractic training.
-Whether you’d like to enhance your clinical care with specific techniques or simply lower the overhead costs at your practice, there’s a good chance that you can find an upcoming professional development event that suits your needs.
-For instance, you might be interested in learning more about team-driven practice, or attend an advanced technique seminar.
+Whether you’d like to enhance your clinical care with specific techniques or simply lower the overhead costs at your practice, there’s a good chance you can find an upcoming professional development event that suits your needs.
+For instance, you might be interested in learning more about team-driven practice or attend an advanced technique seminar.

 Some events will be hosted by Sherman College, while others happen all across the country